FreeOpcUa/opcua-asyncio/docs/usage/get-started/opc-ua-basics.rst

 https://reference.opcfoundation.org
     Luckily the complete documentation about OPC-UA is available for free.
-As this is the official reference documentation, you will find links to this page in the source code of this package and also in this documentation where necesary.
+As this is the official reference documentation, you will find links to this page in the source code of this package and also in this documentation where necessary.

 https://www.open62541.org
     Open Source (MPL v2.0) OPC UA stack implemented in C. If you need a library which